KHard2Bme/Python-Project-Template/Movie_README.md

 ---
 We will be performing a <b>quantitative analysis</b> of five well known stocks and answer questions that can assist in the selection process of a wonderful stock; we will assume personal investment style is risk averse.

 >note: Risk-averse investors prioritize the safety of principal over the possibility of a higher return on their money.
-They prefer liquid investments.

 The below selected stocks fall within the Consumer Cyclical sector, restaurants industry;
 - <b>MCD</b>    McDonalds